Legendary statistician Marty Aronoff will take a break after collapsing during Terps broadcast

 Aronoff, a D.C. native and Wilson High graduate who has scribbled stats on pieces of paper for some of the biggest names in sports broadcasting since 1975, retired from full-time work when he stopped driving last year.
-He’s been feeding numbers to his friend and longtime Maryland play-by-play man Johnny Holliday at Terrapins home games this season, with Holliday picking him up and dropping him off at his Northwest D.C. home.
+He has been feeding numbers to his friend and longtime Maryland play-by-play man Johnny Holliday at Terrapins home games this season, with Holliday picking him up and dropping him off at his Northwest Washington home.

 Late in the first quarter of last week’s game at Maryland Stadium, Aronoff collapsed out of his chair, knocking Holliday to the ground in the process.
 A thud could be heard on the broadcast, followed by rustling and 10 seconds of dead air.
 Color analyst Steve Suter put a jacket under Aronoff’s head before racing out of the booth in search of medical assistance.
 The speedy former Maryland star would later tell Holliday he’d never run so fast while returning kicks for the Terps from 2001 to 2004.